-- COL 201 and COL 202 are separate courses, each of which gives a student a one semester credit towards a degree.
+- COL 201 and COL 202 are separate courses, each of which gives a student one semester credit towards a degree.
 A credit in one course is not contingent upon passing or registering for the other course. - 2.
-COL 201 is taught and examined in the first semester and COL 202 is taught and examined in the second semester. - 3.
+COL 201 is taught and examined in the first semester, and COL 202 is taught and examined in the second semester. - 3.
 A student will obtain a credit for Commercial Law 2 according to the following rules: - 3.1.
-A credit will be given if a student has passed both courses irrespective of the year or examination in which they were passed. - 3.2.
-An aggregated credit (ACR) will be given if a student has an aggregated mark of at least 50% for both courses (i.e. COL 201 and COL 202) and has obtained at least 45% in the course failed. - 3.3.
+A credit will be given if a student has passed both courses irrespective of the year or examination in which they passed. - 3.2.
+An aggregated credit (ACR) will be given if a student has an aggregated mark of at least 50% for both courses combined (i.e. COL 201 and COL 202) and has obtained at least 45% in the course failed. - 3.3.
 Aggregation may only take place in respect of examinations written in the same academic year. - 4.
 COL 201 consists of two papers. - a.
-Paper 1 covers Labour Law, Real and Personal Security, Banking Law and Payment Instruments. - Paper 1 will be taught by Mr Nkosinathi Mzolo (n.mzolo@ru.ac.za) and Mrs Liz Davies (e.davies@ru.ac.za). - b.
-Paper 2 covers Intellectual Property, Franchising, Credit Agreements, Consumer Protection and Commercial Crimes. - Paper 2 will be taught by Ms Nomalanga Mashinini n.mashinini@ru.ac.za).
+Paper 1 covers Special Contracts: Sale, Lease, Insurance, Carriage and Employment. - b.
+Paper 2 covers Banking, Security and Payment Methods.